dalofeco/VideoClassifier/README.md

 1. Clone the repository to your local machine.
 2. Copy the training images onto the `Models/tf_files-v{1.0}/cnn/dataset` directory.
 Make sure all image files are divided into different folders, each folder named with the associated category/label.
 3. Navigate into the `VideoExpertSystem` folder with the command line.
-4. Execute an interactive Python 3 shell by simply running the `python3` command.
-5. Import CNNTrainer from Trainer.py with `from Trainer import CNNTrainer`.
-6. Create a new CNNTrainer object with `trainer = CNNTrainer(1.0)` replacing the number with your model's version number.
-7. Execute `trainer.retrain()` to initiate the retraining process.

-**Note:** Depending on your setup, you might need replace `python3` with your command to execute Python 3 (usually just `python`).
-The training steps parameter can also be modified as desired.
+4. Execute the `Trainer.py` script with `cnn` option followed by your version number.
+Ex: `python Trainer.py cnn 1.0`
+5. The script will start the retraining process and save your model under `tf_files-v{1.0}/retrained_graph.pb`.

 **Disclaimer:** The `VideoExpertSystem/tf_scripts` folder is sourced from the official TensorFlow repo.
 It contains helper scripts for training and classifying, and is provided within for convenience, to avoid having to clone the entire repository.